Nef'i: Story of his execution

 Turkish historian and journalist Mahmut Sami Şimşek tells the following story about the execution of Nef'i:

 Nef'i's execution was decided due to his satirical verses on Grand Vizier Bayram Pasha.

 As Nef'i went to Topkapı Palace to present his newly written satire book "Sihâm-ı Kazâ" (Arrows of Misfortune) to Sultan Murad IV, lightning struck the dome of the palace.
 The sultan ordered him away yelling "You evil!
 Take your book and get off so that we get rid of the arrows of misfortune".

 After leaving the sultan's audience, Nef'i asked the palace master (Dâr-üs Saâde Ağası) to mediate for his pardoning.
-The black master of African origin started to write an application to the grand vizier while Nef'i stood nearby and watched.
+The palace master, who was African origin, started to write an application to the grand vizier while Nef'i stood nearby and watched.
 A short while after, a drop of black ink fell onto the white paper, and Nef'i promptly commented in sarcasm "Sir, your blessed sweat dripped."
 The palace master tore the paper in anger, and Nef'i was delivered to the executioner.
 He was courageous until the last moment as he said to his executioner "Go man, you slacker!"
 After he was strangled with an oiled rope in the woodshed of the palace, his corpse was thrown into the sea.

 The following verse became famous describing the event:

 The verse is interpreted as both a poetic epitaph and an Abjad chronogram, as its letters, when given their numerical values in the Abjad system, are said to yield the year of Nefʿi’s execution, 1044 in the Islamic calendar.
 While modern scholars acknowledge this symbolic link, the exact numerical derivation is not uniformly documented, and some biographical sources list 1045 AH (1635–1636 CE) as an alternative.